Frequently Asked Questions About Our Services

 Q: What Types of Work Practices Are Used for Abatement?

-A: If you confirm the presence of harmful contaminants in your home, connect with the professionals at Environmental Remedies to plan the abatement process.
+A: If you confirm the presence of harmful contaminants in your home, connect with the professionals at ERI to plan the abatement process.
 The specifics may differ depending on the materials present, but there are some basic work practices used in almost every abatement project.

-- Containment – Asbestos, lead paint, and mold are typically removed through a combination of deconstruction, demolition, or intense “cleaning”.
+- Containment – Asbestos and lead paint are typically removed through a combination of deconstruction, demolition, or intense “cleaning”.
 With any use of these abrasive methods, the space will need to be contained using plastic sheeting to isolate the work areas from the remainder of your home.
-Environmental Remedies, Inc. takes great care to control the surrounding environment to prevent the free flow of contaminant-rich dust.
+ERI takes great care to control the surrounding environment to prevent the free flow of contaminant-rich dust.

 - HEPA air filtration – As part of the containment process and to better control dust and particles in your home, our abatement experts will use HEPA filtered air filtration devices on every single project.
 These machines are installed within the containment and are used to extract harmful dust from the work area as well as create negative pressure within the containment to prevent dust from escaping the work area.